wiremock/wiremock-spring-boot-oauth2-demo/README.md

 Requires a JVM of version 17 or above to be installed.

 ## How to run
-Start the OAuth2 mock:
+In one terminal start the OAuth2 mock:

 ```bash
 ./gradlew runMocks
 ```

-Start the app:
+In another terminal start the app:

 ```bash
 ./gradlew bootRun